cineryam/cineryam/README.md

 My name is **Cindy Ratna Amalia**.

-I am an **Android Developer** at [Dicoding](https://www.dicoding.com/).\
+I am an **Android Developer** at [Dicoding](https://www.dicoding.com/).

 I also have the title [Junior Network Administrator] since 2022

-If you are interested in getting to know me, please follow my (https://www.linkedin.com/in/cindy-ratna-amalia/) account
+If you are interested in getting to know me, please follow my [LinkedIn] (https://www.linkedin.com/in/cindy-ratna-amalia/) account